Key Takeaways

 Individuals: Victims can be deceived into transferring money to fraudsters, believing they are paying for a legitimate cause.
 A common example is the “Grandparent Scam,” where attackers pose as a relative in distress, urging the victim to wire money urgently.

-Organizations: Businesses might suffer substantial financial losses due to fraudulent wire transfers initiated by employees who were tricked by phishing emails pretending to be from senior executives or partners.
+Organizations: Businesses might suffer substantial financial losses due to fraudulent wire transfers initiated by employees tricked by phishing emails purporting to be from senior executives or partners.

 2. Data Breach: